shrekale/shrekale/README.md

 - 👋  Hi, I’m Shreyas
-- And don't share bullshit with me
+- I can ride horses.
+That also means, I know how it smells.
+Please don't share it with me.